harojpgyy/Lenovo-Smart-Clock-2-Guide/README.md

 > - This project is in development stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
 This is a delicate process, do it under your own risk and follow all the steps carefully.

 > [!WARNING]
-> **IF YOU AREN'T COMFORTABLE MODDING YOUR TABLET OR ITS PARTITION TABLE OR YOU ARE PARANOID OF BRICKING YOUR DEVICE CLICK AWAY NOW!!!
-YOU HAVE BEEN WARNED, YOU ARE ON YOUR OWN IF YOU BRICK YOUR DEVICE!!!
-AGAIN!
+> **IF YOU ARE NOT OPEN TO MODIFYING YOUR DEVICE OR YOU ARE AFRAID THAT YOUR DEVICE WILL BE BRICKED, PLEASE CLICK AWAY NOW!!!
+YOU HAVE BEEN WARNED, IF YOUR DEVICE IS BRICKED, IT IS AT YOUR OWN RISK!!!
+I DO AGAIN!
 YOU HAVE BEEN WARNED!!!**

 ## Get Started